Anthony Bowens: The Acclaimed (2020–2025)

 At the 2022 AEW Grand Slam, The Acclaimed won the AEW World Tag Team Championship.
 This made Bowens the first openly gay wrestler to win a championship in AEW.
 During this run, they would feud with, and eventually lose the titles to The Gunn Club.
 They would also end up forming an alliance with Billy Gunn, Austin and Colten Gunn's biological father, where he was affectionately referred to as "Daddy Ass".
 Bowens, Castor, and Billy would go on to defeat The House of Black to become AEW World Trios Champions.
 At Dynasty: Zero Hour on April 21, 2024, ROH World Six-Man Tag Team Champions Bullet Club Gold (Jay White, Austin Gunn and Colten Gunn) defeated Bowens, Castor, and Billy for the AEW World Trios Championship in a winner takes all championship unification match to unify the titles as the Unified World Trios Championship, ending their reign at a record 238 days.
-The Acclaimed then began a feud with The Young Bucks, defeating them on the June 19 episode of Dynamite, in a eliminator match to earn a future shot at the AEW World Tag Team Championship.
+The Acclaimed then began a feud with The Young Bucks, defeating them on the June 19 episode of Dynamite, in an eliminator match to earn a future shot at the AEW World Tag Team Championship.
 The Acclaimed were also a part of Team AEW that defeated The Elite in a Blood and Guts match on July 24 at the namesake event.
 On the August 14 episode of Dynamite, The Acclaimed's title match against The Young Bucks ended in a disqualification loss due to interference from FTR.
 On August 25 at All In, The Acclaimed once again failed to win the titles from The Young Bucks in a three-way tag team match, also involving FTR.
 In November 2024, tension between The Acclaimed began to rise as Caster began to act more arrogant and put himself over the group.
 In January 2025 on the Maximum Carnage special episode of Collision, Bowens chose to side with Billy over Caster, which resulted in Caster disbanding The Acclaimed.

-Singles competition (2025–present)
+Singles competition (2025–2026)

 On April 6 at Dynasty Zero Hour, Bowens defeated Caster in a squash match.
 On July 12 at All In, Bowens competed in the men's Casino Gauntlet match. which was won by MJF.
 On the July 26 episode of Collision, Bowens began teasing a heel turn after assaulting Caster following their match, and had to be held back by Billy Gunn.
 On the September 27 episode of Collision, Bowens and Caster temporarily reunited to defeat The Swirl (Blake Christian and Lee Johnson).
+Bowens later quietly ended his partnership with Gunn as Gunn took time off to heal from a back injury.
+For the rest of the year, Bowens and Caster would begin teasing a potential reunion and teamed up against various opponents.

+The Opps (2026–present)

+In early 2026, Bowens began associating himself with The Opps (Samoa Joe, Hook, and Katsuyori Shibata) as a potential new member of the stable and would officially join on April 25, 2026 at the Collision: Playoff Palooza, turning heel in the process.